Document Fraud: How to Detect, Prevent & Protect Your Organisation

 Immutable records: Once a document is added to the blockchain, it becomes permanent and unchangeable.
 Attempts to alter the document break the cryptographic link - and the tampering is immediately visible.

-Decentralization: No single point of failure.
+Decentralisation: No single point of failure.
 The distributed network makes it extremely difficult for fraudsters to compromise the system.

 Transparency: All verification checks reference the same source of truth.
 No disputes about whether a document is genuine.